-Youth Sermon Introduction/Connection
+Youth Sermon Introduction & Connection

 How do you respond when you don’t get what you want?
-Actually, take that a step further, I want you to think about a specific situation when you didn’t get what you wanted.
+Actually, take that a step further.
+Think about a specific situation when you didn’t get what you wanted.
 (Ask some kids to share.)

 It doesn’t feel good when you don’t get what you want, does it?
-Sometimes it’s not so bad, like when your family doesn’t go to the restaurant you want or you aren’t able to watch the movie you want.
-However, there are other times when it’s really bad.
-It’s like, lock yourself in the bedroom bring me all the ice cream and tissues and pizza and NO I’m not coming out of my room for dinner or breakfast or friends or Uncle Charlie or… I think you get the point.
+Sometimes it’s not so bad.
+For example, maybe your family doesn’t go to the restaurant you want.
+Or you aren’t able to watch the movie you want.
+However, other times it’s really bad.
+It’s like, Lock yourself in the bedroom.
+Bring me all the ice cream and tissues and pizza.
+And NO I’m not coming out for dinner or breakfast or friends or Uncle Charlie or… I think you get the point.

-Let me ask you another question:
+Let me ask another question:

-Youth Sermon Main Teaching/Body
+Youth Ministry Sermon: Main Teaching/Body